 POA Court Proceedings

-Ticket payments can be made virtually or by telephone only.
+POA is open to the public by appointment only.
+Ticket payments can also be made virtually or by telephone.

 In-person court/trials have been suspended since the onset of the pandemic and have not yet resumed.

 Service of Documents in Any Legal Proceeding (Excluding Proceedings in St. Thomas Provincial Offences Court)

 To arrange for service of documents in any legal proceeding in which the Corporation of the County of Elgin is a Party (excluding proceedings in St. Thomas Provincial Offences Court), please send email to County Solicitor Stephen Gibson at: email@example.com.

 Service of Documents on Elgin County Prosecutor in any Part I or II Proceedings in St. Thomas Provincial Offences Court

 To arrange for service of documents upon Elgin County Prosecutor in any Part I or II proceedings in St. Thomas Provincial Offences Court, please send email to Elgin County Prosecutor Jack Huber at: jhuber@ELGIN.ca.

 The Province of Ontario announced a province-wide shutdown starting on April 3 for four weeks.